-The Force set out its strategy as Our Commitments to our Communities, our Force, and our People in September 2020, and is committed to following this strategy to address these challenges, improve its service, and ensure that Surrey is a county that is safe and feels safe.
-Over the last eighteen months Surrey Police has focussed on one topic for each of these commitments; prioritising improving our investigative capacity and capability (Our Communities), understanding our demand (Our Force), and maintaining high standards (Our People).
+The Force set out its strategy as Our Commitments to our Communities, our Force, and our People in September 2020 and, throughout the period of these accounts, has followed this strategy to address these challenges, improve its service, and ensure that Surrey is a county that is safe and feels safe.

-Surrey Police is committed to delivering Our Commitments, building upon our successes and working hard to improve where the quality of our service is lacking.
 The Force has strong ambitions to be an organisation that is well equipped for future challenges and responsibilities; that is an inclusive, rewarding and energetic place to work; and that is determined to keep Surrey safe and feeling safe.